everysportmediagroup/everysport-api-documentation/endpoints/GET_events.md

 * team - a comma-separated list of one or many team IDs, for which to retrieve events.
 * sport - a comma-separated list of one or many sport IDs, for which to retrieve events.
 * callback - used for JSON-P callbacks, the argument should be the name of the callback function, such as 'esEvents'
+* fields - Include detailed data about events.
+Can be 'all'.

 ## Return format